monkins1010/Verusguideassets/VerusPay Installation Guide.md

 Now your WordPress site is setup and ready to configure on the internet

 ---
+#### Setting up an Admin user on WordPress to get the security set

+As soon as the

 #### Logging into your website with MobaXterm for the first time